Alfiya21/Customer-Churn-Prediction-with-Retention-Strategy-Simulation/README.md

 - Revenue saved (based on avg CLV assumptions)
 - Campaign cost (cost per retention offer)
 - **Net business gain**

+> This closes the loop between model output and measurable business impact — translating an ML prediction into a decision a product or marketing team can act on immediately.

 ---